ultimaweapon/tsuki/README.md

 ## Status

-The VM to run Lua code is fully working almost exactly as vanilla Lua (see the list of differences below).
+The VM to run Lua code is fully working almost exactly as vanilla Lua (see some of differences below).
 Some functions on Lua standard library are still missing.

 ## Safety